Sunday, November 26, 2023

 Click here for the text of the homily

-Homily: Sixth Sunday of Easter
+Homily: 2nd Sunday of Lent

 Click here for a podcast of the homily